guard/guard-test/README.md

 - Please create a topic branch for every separate change you make;
 - Make sure your patches are well tested;
-- Update the README (if applicable);
+- Update the [README](https://github.com/guard/guard-test/blob/master/README.md) (if applicable);
-- Update the CHANGELOG (maybe not for a typo but don't hesitate!);
+- Update the [CHANGELOG](https://github.com/guard/guard-test/blob/master/CHANGELOG.md) and add yourself to the list of contributors (see at the bottom of the CHANGELOG for examples);
 - Please do not change the version number.

 For questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).